hpxmlwg/hpxml/guide/source/software_developer/structure.rst

-The schema itself does not enforce the particular constraints for a :doc:`usecases/index`, but rather provides a container for all the relevant comonponents and a referencing scheme to relate them.
+The schema itself does not enforce the particular constraints for a :doc:`usecases/index`, but rather provides a container for all the relevant components and a referencing scheme to relate them.

 .. _xmltransactionheader-node: